 A Dedicated South Carolina Workers’ Compensation Attorney Can Help

-At The Jeffcoat Firm – proudly serving as Lexington personal injury lawyers and Columbia personal injury lawyers in South Carolina, and all over the state – our workers’ compensation attorneys are here to help you build the strongest claim possible and to fight to put maximum compensation into your hands.
+At The Jeffcoat Firm, our workers’ compensation attorneys are here to help you build the strongest claim possible and to fight to put maximum compensation into your hands.
 For more information, contact or call us at (803) 200-2000 today.

 Why do I need a workers’ compensation lawyer?

 The insurance company generally will try to pay you as little as possible.
 Having a skilled workers’ compensation lawyer on your side can help ensure you receive maximum compensation.

 I’m not working – how can I afford a lawyer?

 Any good workers’ compensation lawyer for injured workers will work on a contingency.
 That means they don’t get paid (an agreed-upon percentage of the recovery) until you receive compensation.
 At The Jeffcoat Firm, we only get paid if we win compensation for you.

 What if I am at fault for my work injuries?

 As long as you didn’t intentionally harm yourself on the job, you can probably be eligible to pursue workers’ compensation coverage for your injuries in South Carolina.